Emblems in stone and wind: Chapter II

-The Ottoman Emblem on the Jerusalem District Heath Bureau building .
+The Ottoman Emblem on the Jerusalem District Heath Bureau building: photo ©Ranbar

 The Romans, 63 BC to 324 AD

-The Roman symbols of that time are already better known.
+The Roman symbols of that particular period are much better known.
 The Roman troops carried with them the "Vexillum", the legionary standard.
-The Roman army, when not fighting, was kept busy building throughout the empire and also here, in this country.
-They built roads, bridges, aqueducts, palaces and fortifications.
+The Roman army, when not fighting, was kept busy building throughout the empire and also here, in this country, they built roads, bridges, aqueducts, palaces and fortifications.
 In these places, when a road or structure was completed, their marks were engraved on it, or near their military camps.
 The legion emblems were engraved in stone or clay.
 There were two Roman legions present in the area.
-The most famous and important, the one which defeated the Jewish revolt and was responsible for the destruction of Herod's temple.
-It also controlled the land in the following centuries.
-It was the Tenth Legion Fretensis (of the Straits, Straits of Messina) and the Sixth Legion Ferrata.
-Many remains have indeed been found of these legions.
+The most famous and was the Tenth Legion Fretensis (of the Straits, Straits of Messina) the same which had defeated the Jewish revolt and was responsible for the destruction of Herod's temple.
+It also controlled the land in the following centuries. the other was the Sixth Legion Ferrata.
+Many remains have indeed been found of both these legions.
 Their initials are inscribed on milestones as well as on memorial tablets called Tabulae Ansate which are found in various places.

 The vexillum, the legionary standard, carried at the head of the Roman battalions with the eagle, and the SPQR letters of Rome.
 Next, a construction signature of the Sixth Legion Ferrata from the aqueduct in Caesarea.
 The inscription was found not far from the ancient city, and dates back to the time of the emperor Hadrian (130 AD), today the inscription is in the Rockefeller Museum in Jerusalem.
 This inscription and all three following are on stone markings called "tabula ansata".
 Tabula ansata consists of a surface and two "ears" facing it.
 These were also carried as banners.